rezaeim748/Advanced-Programming-course/Project 3/README.md

 - Select plants from the plant menu and place them on the grid.
 - Watch for incoming zombie waves and defend your home!

-## Future Enhancements
-- **Multiplayer Mode**: Allow multiple players to compete and compare scores in real-time.
-- **Additional Plant Types**: Introducing more varieties of plants with unique abilities.
-- **More Zombie Types**: New zombie types with special abilities to increase the game's complexity.

-## Credits
-This project was developed as part of the Advanced Programming course at AUT during the Winter term of 1399.